sjtrny/freelens/dataset/DATASET.md

 `null` `message`, a `conditions` list, and an optional four-corner `location`.
 A null message records a confirmed tag whose identity cannot be determined.
 Locations use integer `[x, y]` pairs in original-image pixels, clockwise from `top_left`.
 Conditions describe the individual tag region, not the whole image.
-A message inferred from another photograph may include `message_provenance` with `type: "related_image"` and that image's manifest path.
+An optional free-form `description` records any additional context about the tag.
+Tags are included in scoring by default; optional `scorable: false` retains a tag as ground-truth metadata without requiring a detector to recover it.

 The initial messages were bootstrapped from CRC-valid FreeLens detections, so they are provisional benchmark data rather than independent proof of correctness. `tags: null`